serg06/mc2/README.md

 At its core, Minecraft is a very simple game.
 A world made of blocks, a couple low-poly entities, and textures which would've been considered low-res 20 years ago.
 So why does it run *so* poorly?

-This started out as a project to learn C++ and OpenGL, but after achieving that, my goal has changed: I want to create a version of Minecraft that's so efficient and smooth, it can run better in the browser than it does on the desktop.
+This started out as a project to learn C++ and OpenGL, but after achieving that, my goal has changed: I want to create a version of Minecraft that's so efficient and smooth, it can run better in the browser than Mojang's Minecraft does on the desktop.

 ## Next features to implement: